20 of the Best Interactive Books for Kids

 If you don’t have time to make a DIY interactive book, there are many great ones that you can pick up at your local bookstore or from Amazon.
 These are my favorites.

-Press Here – This book encourages you and your kids to press, shake, and tilt the book.
+Press Here by Hervé Tullet – This book begins by asking kids to press the yellow dot on the page.
+It then encourages you to shake, tilt, and more.
 Your kids will be delighted to see what happens when you turn each page.

-Mix It Up! – Teach your kids about combining colors with this fun interactive book.
+Mix It Up! by Hervé Tullet- Teach your kids about combining colors with this fun interactive book.
 Your kids will have fun mixing colors WITHOUT the messy cleanup.

-Don’t Push the Button – When someone tells me NOT to push the button, it makes me curious to see what happens when I push it.
+Don’t Push the Button by Bill Cotter – When someone tells me NOT to push the button, it makes me curious to see what happens when I push it.
 Can I get an amen?
 This silly monster book celebrates our natural curiosity.

 If your kids enjoy Don’t Push the Button, they will also enjoy these titles by Bill Cotter.

-Tap the Magic Tree – Your kids can help the lonely tree change as the seasons change by tapping, patting, clapping, and wiggling.
+Tap the Magic Tree by Christie Matheson – Your kids can help the lonely tree change as the seasons change by tapping, patting, clapping, and wiggling.

 If your kids are Tap the Magic Tree fans, check out these additional titles by author Christie Matheson.

-When I say OOH You Say AAH – Your kids can help tell this silly story by responding to the book’s verbal and visual cues.
+When I say OOH You Say AAH by John Kane – Your kids can help tell this silly story by responding to the book’s verbal and visual cues.
 The book is hilarious, but be warned, it does contain innocent underpants humor.

-Huff and Puff – Kids can play the Big Bad Wolf part in this interactive version of the 3 Little Pigs tale.
+Huff and Puff by Claudia Rueda – Kids can play the Big Bad Wolf part in this interactive version of the 3 Little Pigs tale.
 This version has a lovely twist at the end.

-Bunny Slopes – Kids can shake, tilt, and turn this book to help Bunny ski down the slope in this fun book.
+Bunny Slopes by Claudia Rueda – Kids can shake, tilt, and turn this book to help Bunny ski down the slope in this fun book.
 It’s a great interactive winter-themed book for your kids.

-Play This Book – This book serves as a great introduction to various musical instruments and is perfect for a music or 5 senses theme.
+Play This Book by Jessica Young – This book serves as a great introduction to various musical instruments and is perfect for a music or 5 senses theme.
 The author invites kids to “play” the instruments on each page.

-I Got the Rhythm – Your kids can sniff, snap, shake, and clap along as a little girl hears rhythm in her neighborhood.
+I Got the Rhythm by Connie Schofield-Morrison – Your kids can sniff, snap, shake, and clap along as a little girl hears rhythm in her neighborhood.

-Give & Take – Kids press out a shape on each page of this book and use it to complete a picture on the next page.
+Give & Take by Lucie Felix Kids – press out a shape on each page of this book and use it to complete a picture on the next page.
 This interactive book allows them to work on shape recognition and motor skills.

-Cat Secrets – As you read this silly book, your kids will have to perform some cat acts to prove that they are a cat.
+Cat Secrets by Jet Czekaj – As you read this silly book, your kids will have to perform some cat acts to prove that they are cats.
 You don’t have to be a cat lover to enjoy this book.
 But, if you happen to be a cat person like myself, you will LOVE it.

-One Red Dot – Kids can search each of the 10 pop-up sculptures to find the one red dot.
+One Red Dot by David A. Carter – Kids can search each of the 10 pop-up sculptures to find the one red dot.

-Don’t Wake the Dragon – While everyone in the castle is making noise, your kids will help make sure that the dragon stays asleep.
+Don’t Wake the Dragon by Bianca Schulze – While everyone in the castle is making noise, your kids will help make sure that the dragon stays asleep.

-What’s Next Door? – Kids can help the crocodile find his way home by tracing the lines in the book with their fingers to create new doors for him to go through.
+What’s Next Door? by Nicola O’Byrne – Kids can help the crocodile find his way home by tracing the lines in the book with their fingers to create new doors for him to go through.

-Can You Make a Scary Face? – From the author of my favorite rhyming book, this fun interactive book is great for a group of kids.
+Can You Make a Scary Face? by Jan Thomas – From the author of my favorite rhyming book, this fun interactive book is great for a group of kids.
 The bossy ladybug instructs kids to do a variety of silly actions.

-Well, I hope that you enjoy some of these interactive books for kids.
+Well, I hope that you enjoy the variety of interactive books for kids that I have shared.
 Did I miss one of your favorites?
 Please let me know, and I’ll add it to the list.

 Additional Books for Your Kids